tagnja/blog/source/draft/mysql-optimization-index.md

 **Hash Indexes**

 A hash index is built on a hash table and is useful only for exact lookups that use every column in the index.
-For each row, the storage engine computes a hash code of the indexed columns, which is a small value that will probably differ from the hash codes computerd for other rows with different key values.
+For each row, the storage engine computes a hash code of the indexed columns, which is a small value that will probably differ from the hash codes computed for other rows with different key values.
 It stores the hash codes in the index and stores a pointer to each row in a hash table.

 Because the indexes themselves store only short hash values, hash indexes are very compact.
-As a result, lookups are usually ligntning fast.
+As a result, lookups are usually lightning fast.
 However, hash indexes have some limitations:

 - Because the index contains only hash codes and row pointer rather than the values themselves, MySQL can't use the values in the index to avoid reading the rows.
 Fortunately, accessing the in-memory rows is very fast.
 - MySQL can't use hash indexes for sorting because they don't store rows in sorted order.
-- Hash indexes don't support partial key matching, because they compute the hash from the entrie indexed value.
+- Hash indexes don't support partial key matching, because they compute the hash from the entire indexed value.
 That is, if you have an index on (A, B) and your query's WHERE clause refers only to A, the index won't help.
 - Hash indexes support only equality comparisons that use the =, in(), and <=> operators (note that <> and <=> are not the same operator).
 They can't speed up range queries.
 - Accessing data in hash index is very quick, unless there are many collisions (multiple values with the same hash).
 When there are collisions, the storage engine must follow each row pointer in the linked list to sequence lookup the right rows.
-- Some index maintenance operations (delete or add a row to table) can be slow if there are many hash collisons.
+- Some index maintenance operations (delete or add a row to table) can be slow if there are many hash collisions.

 These limitations make hash indexes useful only in special cases.
 However, when they match the application's needs, they can improve performance dramatically.